xipki/xipki/README.md

 JDK 11+ is required.

+**Note that all keys and certificates in the delivery are only for demo purpose.
+In production environment they MUST be replaced.**

 1. Unpack the binary `xipki-mgmt-cli-<version>.tar.gz`
 2. If you get "java.lang.ClassNotFoundException: &lt;jdbc class&gt;", please copy the missing JDBC driver jar to the directory `lib/boot`.

 ## Install Command Line Interface

 JDK 11+ is required.

+**Note that all keys and certificates in the delivery are only for demo purpose.
+In production environment they MUST be replaced.**

 1. Unpack the binary `xipki-cli-<version>.tar.gz`